FrancescElies/windows-for-linux-and-macos-devs/README.md

 Looking for a package, use `winget search` or look [winget-pkgs](https://github.com/microsoft/winget-pkgs)

-## Jumping between windows

-Pin the apps you use the most to your taskbar and use the windows key plus a number (`Win+1`, `Win+2`, `Win+3` ...) to jump between them instead of alt tabbing between apps you frequently use

 ## Throw away tools that don't work on windows and learn different tools for each OS

 If you want to go that path, the following works good on Windows.